yedpodtrzitko/godot-docs/classes/class_string.rst

 Returns the 32-bit hash value representing the string's contents.

 \ **Note:** Strings with equal hash values are *not* guaranteed to be the same, as a result of hash collisions.
-On the countrary, strings with different hash values are guaranteed to be different.
+On the contrary, strings with different hash values are guaranteed to be different.

 .. rst-class:: classref-item-separator